Texas Probate Law Questions

 Answer: If someone dies without leaving a proper Will, his assets will be divided and distributed to his heirs, as they are determined by Texas law.
 It is important to note that the “heirs” may not be the same people that the family might consider to be the heirs.
-Rather, the Probate Code lays out a very specific method for determine the identity of the Decedent’s heirs and also the shares of the Decedent’s estate that each heir is entitled to share.
+Rather, the Estates Code lays out a very specific method for determine the identity of the Decedent’s heirs and also the shares of the Decedent’s estate that each heir is entitled to share.

 Question: Is a handwritten Will valid?

 Answer: In order for a handwritten will to be valid, it must be written completely in the handwriting of the Decedent.
 No portion of the Will can be written in the handwriting of another person.
 While the handwritten Will does not require the signature of witnesses, it does require the signature of the person making the Will, and it requires that the Will express the Decedent’s true intent as to the disposition of his estate.

 Question: Are other family members liable for the Decedent's debts?